Gotas oculares para la alergia

 Mast cell stabilizer eye drops are a newer type of eye drops that may help to prevent the release of histamines, stopping your symptoms before they even start.
 They are thought to be safe to use for months at a time and unlike most eye allergy drops, mast cell stabilizers can often be used with contacts.
 Artificial tears, while not strictly a type of allergy eye drop, may help to rinse away allergens and work to keep your eyes moist.
 While they are typically used to help lubricate dry eyes, you may find them helpful if you have eye allergies.

-It is important to keep in mind that not all over the counter eye drops are appropriate for everyone to use.
+When looking for the best allergy medicine for itchy eyes, it is important to keep in mind that not all over the counter eye drops are appropriate for everyone to use.
 You should check in with your doctor before using eye allergy drops, especially if you have certain conditions like glaucoma or if you wear contacts regularly.
 You should also be aware that some allergy eye drops are multi-acting, meaning they contain ingredients to treat multiple symptoms.
 If you want to avoid a certain ingredient, such as the vasoconstrictors often used to treat redness, you should read the label carefully before making your purchase.
 If you have been using allergy eye drops for 2 to 3 days and have not experienced an improvement in your symptoms, you should contact your doctor.
 He or she can provide a professional diagnosis and make treatment recommendations.
 In some cases, your doctor may recommend prescription eye drops, including steroid eye drops or nonsteroidal anti-inflammatory eye drops for allergies.

 Remember – finding relief from uncomfortable eye allergy symptoms is possible!
 By taking steps to reduce your exposure to allergens and using OTC allergy eye drops on an as-needed basis, you can control your symptoms and be free to enjoy your life.
 So don’t wait – discuss your options with your doctor today and say good-bye to suffering from eye allergy symptoms!